OfficeDev/office-js-snippet-explorer/README.md

 This sample is open for pull requests to add snippets to this repository.
 You can add to the snippets in either the excel-snippets or word-snippets directories.
 Here's what you do to add a snippet:

+1. Create a fork of this repository.
-1. Create a JS file in the excel-snippets or word-snippets directory with a descriptive name.
+2. Create a JS file in the excel-snippets or word-snippets directory with a descriptive name.
 Take a look at the existing file names for ideas on how you should name the file.
-2. Add your snippet to the file.
+3. Add your snippet to the file.
-3. Open samples.json.
+4. Open samples.json.
-4. Add an entry to the `values` array.
+5. Add an entry to the `values` array.
 Your entry will look like:

     `{ "done": true, "filename": "YOURFILENAME", "name": "DISPLAYNAME", "group": "GROUPNAMEFROMGROUPS", "description": "ASIMPLEDESCRIPTION"}`

-5. Replace the value for the filename, name, group, and description fields with information that describes your snippet.
+6. Replace the value for the filename, name, group, and description fields with information that describes your snippet.
 The filename should take the form of {object}{method}{description}.js.
 The object name is required -- this makes the list of snippets easy to peruse.
-For example:
+For example: paragraphClear.js or rangeInsertText.js.

-    paragraphClear.js
-    rangeInsertText.js

-6. Save all of your changes, test it, and open your pull request.
+7. Save all of your changes, test it, push it, and open your pull request.

 ## Additional resources

+Learn more about these APIs by [reading the documentation](https://github.com/OfficeDev/office-js-docs).

 Visit [http://dev.office.com](http://dev.office.com) for all your Office 365 Development needs
 - Get started with Office 365 development at [http://dev.office.com/getting-started](http://dev.office.com/getting-started)